gabrieleCano/Java-P2P-Blockchain/README.md

 So feel free to download, fork, pull request and (why not?) hack!

-These will be the next steps:

-- Decouple peer actions from node action;
-- Decouple mining actions from peer action;
-- Define the reward mechanisms for miners;
-- Develop a cli for peers;
-- Develop a cli for miners;
-- Improve the Peer Discovery Protocol performed by the node;
-- Deploy the node software to some servers to test the blockchain on a real network.

 Any suggestions and contributions (in terms of development) will be appreciated and evaluated.
 You can contact me here or on the brand new Discord channel https://discord.gg/uXqGdeKr

 -------------------------------------------------------------
 This section will depend on the current state of the project